 - Comté is an ancient cooked and pressed cheese made from raw milk.
-A wheel weighs about 80 lbs and measures 3 ft in diameter.
+Each wheel requires approximately 105 gallons of local milk, weighs about 80 pounds and measures 3 feet in diameter.

 - Montbéliarde and French Simmental cows are the only breeds authorized to produce the milk for Comté.
 The cows graze in vast pastures from spring to autumn, and eat local hay in the winter.
 All fermented feed is banned from their healthy diet.